-This addictive Indian street food snack is a must make because the flavours of aloo chaat are unbeatable!
+This addictive Indian street food snack is a must make because the flavors of aloo chaat are unbeatable!

 - 4 medium sized potatoes, boiled and peeled